-In this day and age the majority of bowling alleys in the United States have automatic score keepers thus removing the need for bowlers to keep score of their game.
-If you're serious about bowling and want to get a better understanding of how the scoring system works you need to learn how to score bowling.
-I've put this how-to guide together to teach you how to keep score of a bowling game.
-If you decided you don't want to use an automatic score keeper one day you can download one of my printable bowling score sheets or use my online bowling score calculator.
+In this day and age the majority of bowling alleys in the United States have automatic score keepers, thus removing the need for bowlers to keep score of their game.
+If you’re serious about bowling and want to get a better understanding of how the scoring system works you need to learn how to score bowling.
+I’ve put this how-to guide together to teach you how to keep score of a bowling game.
+If you decided you don’t want to use an automatic score keeper you can download one of my printable bowling score sheets or use my online bowling score calculator.

-- The Basics of Bowling Scoring
+- The Basics of Keeping Score at Bowling

 - Understanding Strikes, Spares and Open Frames

 - How to Score a Strike in Bowling

 - How to Score a Spare in Bowling

 - How to Score an Open Frame in Bowling

 - How to Score Strikes, Spares and Open Frames Together